All in One View

 Challenge

-Follow these steps to rename README.txt
+Follow these steps to rename README.txt to

 An example README file in Markdown format is shown below, in a file

-where “.md” is the file extension for
+called README.md where “.md” suffix is the filename

-Markdown files.
+extension for Markdown files.

 Section headers